BekaDeb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 1-confused_smiley

 This script is a Bash script that displays a confused smiley "(Ôo)' to the standard output.
 It demonstrates how to print special characters in a Bash script using escape sequences.

+## 2-hellofile

+This script is a bash script that displays the content of the /etc/passwd file